Sanusiyya

+The Sanusi order seek "spiritual identification" with the Prophet Muhammad through the study and emulation of his actions, life and words.
+The order does not tolerate fanaticism and forbids the use of stimulants as well as living voluntarily in poverty, dependent on charity.
+Rather they are required to earn a living through work and are to eat and dress within the limits of fiqh.

 During World War I the Senusi order fought against both Italy and Britain.
 During World War II, the order provided support to the British Eighth Army in North Africa against Nazi and Fascist Italian forces.
 The founder's grandson became King Idris I of Libya in 1951.
 The 1969 Libyan revolution led by Muammar Gaddafi overthrew him, ending the Libyan monarchy.
 The movement remained active despite persecution by Gaddafi's government, and its cultural legacy continues to this day in Libya, centered on Cyrenaica.

 History

 Beginnings: 1787–1859

-The Sanusi order has been historically closed to Europeans and outsiders, leading reports of their beliefs and practices to vary immensely.
+The Sanusi order has been historically closed to outsiders with reports of their beliefs and practices varying immensely.
 Though it is possible to gain some insight from the lives of the Sanusi sheikhs further details are difficult to obtain.